Withrow Leadership Scholars

 Leadership Scholars brings students together from a variety of backgrounds, academic disciplines and experiences for the purpose of expanding their leadership education.
 During bi-monthly meetings, students learn about important aspects of leadership, including ethics, volunteerism, diversity, personal responsibility and other topics.

-The application for 2019-20 is now available on the College of Arts & Sciences’ OrgSync page at:
+The application for 2020-21 will be available on the College of Arts & Sciences’ Engage page at:

 The programs brings students together from a variety of backgrounds, academic disciplines and experiences for the purpose of expanding their leadership education.
 The program is based on three pillars: leadership, service, and community.
 During bi-monthly meetings, students learn about important aspects of leadership, including ethics, volunteerism, diversity, personal responsibility and other topics.
 By learning and serving together, Leadership Scholars gain a stronger sense of their own leadership philosophies and styles.